sokqi918/Stress-Detection-On-Social-Media-Using-NLP-and-Machine-Learning/README.md

 # Feature Extraction Techniques
 *Traditional Machine Learning Models*
+Logistic Regression with TF-IDF are outperforming among all models in term of accuracy, which achieved at 76.23%.
+Naive Bayes is well performed in BoW and TF-IDF as well, achieved F1-Score of 79.76% and 78.42% respectively.
 **1. BoW**
 | Models | Accuracy | Precision | Recall | F1-Score |
 |--------|----------|-----------|--------|----------|